CONSUMER PROPOSAL

 Consumer proposals, the alternative to bankruptcy

 Financial difficulties can be stressful, but it is possible to restore your financial health with professional help.
 Whether you’re struggling with credit card debt, a line of credit or some other form of debt, there are solutions.
-One possible solution is a consumer proposal.
+Among those possible solutions is a consumer proposal.

 What is a Consumer Proposal?

-A consumer proposal is a legal and regulated process in Canada that must be supervised by a licensed insolvency trustee.
+A consumer proposal is a legal and regulated process in Canada that must be supervised by a licensed insolvency trustee (LIT).
 The consumer proposal involves partially reimbursing your creditors by consolidating your debts.
-The goal is to avoid starting a personnal bankruptcy process and help consumers get out of financial difficulty.
+The goal is to avoid starting a personal bankruptcy process and help consumers get out of financial difficulty.

 Anyone with a debt of less than $250,000, excluding the mortgage on their home, may consider a consumer proposal.
 A consumer proposal can also be filed by two spouses who have mostly the same debts.